Configuring an SMTP Security Policy

 In the web UI

-Enable as many controls as you need within the same policy form.
-For example, to require that the sender connects from an approved IP range, passes SPF, and signs the message with DKIM, check Require SPF pass and Require DKIM pass, enter the allowed domains, and fill in the Source IP field, all in a single form submission.
+Turn on as many controls as you need in the same policy form.
+For example, a sender must connect from an approved IP range, pass SPF, and sign the message with DKIM.
+To require all three, select Require SPF pass and Require DKIM pass, enter the allowed domains, and complete the Source IP field.
+One submission of the form sets all of them.

 Using the API